 #> # htp_dietaryRestraint <dbl>, htp_difficultiesReachingOrgasm <dbl>,

-Finally, in addition to calculating each scale score as the mean of its corresponding items, we can also calculate each scale score’s standard error as the SD of its corresponding items divided by the square root of its number of items.
+In addition to calculating each scale score as the mean of its corresponding items, we can also calculate each scale score’s standard error as the SD of its corresponding items divided by the square root of its number of items.
 These standard errors are especially useful when plotting the scores as they can be converted into confidence intervals.
-We turn this on using calc_se
+We turn this on using calc_se.

 scores <- score_hitoppro(